 In Summary

 Pricing your home accurately is both an art and a science—and it’s one of the most important parts of a successful sale.
 In B.C.’s fast-moving and diverse real estate market, it's not just about numbers; it's about strategy.
-As your agent, I’ll combine market data with local insight and a deep understanding of your home’s unique features to set a price that attracts serious buyers and positions you for the best possible result.
+As your agents, we’ll combine market data with local insight and a deep understanding of your home’s unique features to set a price that attracts serious buyers and positions you for the best possible result.